Los Angeles Slum Housing Lawyers

 Slum landlords take advantage of tenants living in depressed neighborhoods by ignoring their tenants, by pushing tenants around, and by threatening tenants with eviction or worse.
 Some slumlords even threaten their tenants with deportation.
 That type of behavior is absolutely unacceptable and, frankly, makes our blood boil.
 A slum housing lawyer in Los Angeles can help you understand your legal rights and file a claim against your negligent landlord on your behalf.

-If you find yourself or a loved one being taken advantage of by a landlord, you need to contact us immediately.
-With decades of combined experience, our lawyers are fully capable of getting you compensated and putting those liable in their proper place.
+If you find yourself or a loved one being taken advantage of by a landlord, our team can help.
+With decades of combined experience, we are fully capable of getting you compensated and putting those liable in their proper place.

 What Is Slum Housing?